AnthonySteele/anthonysteele.github.io/TestPyramid.md

 ## Don't Repeat Yourself

 DRY should of course be used in tests, but not overused. "[Beware the share](https://github.com/97-things/97-things-every-programmer-should-know/blob/4e03ea6022379dc32f4b0cce82b64c323d7f23c1/en/thing_07/README.md)" of coupling unrelated and distant things in order to "reduce duplication" - it is correctly observed that coupling damages more software than repetition does.
 Being self-contained counts for a lot in unit tests.
 Look for dependencies on shared internal NuGet packages, or tests that can't be run at the same time as other test, especially near the bottom of the pyramid.

+There are test-specific patterns to reduce duplication in tests. e.g. if the data setup is verbose and repetitive, look at a [Test Data Builder](https://wiki.c2.com/?TestDataBuilder) class.
+If a group of asserts is repeated or verbose, extract a method named e.g. `AssertValidOrderWasDelivered`.
+If this is used in multiple source files, extract a class for it.
+Avoid making a "base test for tests".
+It becomes unwieldy as unrelated concerns pile up there, so it is more flexible to extract classes, i.e.: [favour composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 ## Testing configuration